VP5_Proposed.jpg

 With state and local funding secured and federal environmental approval expected this year, the project is seeking the final federal investment needed to advance into construction in 2027.
 Here’s what’s coming:

 • A new bridge built to modern standards.
-The structure will have wider lanes and deeper foundations, providing a safer connection Hood River to White Salmon and Bingen.
+The structure will have wider lanes and deeper foundations, providing a safer connection from Hood River to White Salmon and Bingen.

 • New connections for bicycles and pedestrians.
 The current bridge only accommodates vehicles.
 The new structure will allow bicycles and pedestrians to cross the river for the first time.